Inoculation theory

-Inoculation theory is a social psychological/communication theory that explains how an attitude or belief can be protected against persuasion or influence in much the same way a body can be protected against disease–for example, through pre-exposure to weakened versions of a stronger, future threat.
-The theory uses medical inoculation as its explanatory analogy—applied to attitudes (or beliefs) rather than to a disease.
-It has great potential for building public resilience ('immunity') against misinformation and fake news, for example, in tackling science denialism, risky health behaviours, and emotionally manipulative marketing and political messaging.
+Inoculation theory is a social psychological/communication theory that explains how an attitude or belief can be made resistant to persuasion or influence, in analogy to how a body gains resistance to disease.
+The theory uses medical inoculation as its explanatory analogy but instead of applying it to disease, it is used to discuss attitudes and other positions, like opinions, values, and beliefs.
+It has applicability to public campaigns targeting misinformation and fake news, but it is not limited to misinformation and fake news.

 The theory was developed by social psychologist William J. McGuire in 1961 to explain how attitudes and beliefs change, and more specifically, how to keep existing attitudes and beliefs consistent in the face of attempts to change them.
-Inoculation theory functions as a motivational strategy to protect attitudes from change–to confer resistance to counter-attitudinal influences, whether such influences take the form of direct attacks, indirect attacks, sustained pressures, etc., from such sources as the media, advertising, interpersonal communication, peer pressure, and other temptations.
+Inoculation theory functions to confer resistance of counter-attitudinal influences from such sources as the media, advertising, interpersonal communication, and peer pressure.

-The theory posits that weak counterarguments generate resistance within the receiver, enabling them to maintain their beliefs in the face of a future, stronger attack.
+The theory posits that weak counterarguments generate resistance within the receiver, enabling them to maintain their beliefs in the face of a future, stronger challenge.
 Following exposure to weak counterarguments (e.g., counterarguments that have been paired with refutations), the receiver will then seek out supporting information to further strengthen their threatened position.
-The held attitude or belief becomes resistant to a stronger attack, hence the medical analogy of a vaccine.
+The held attitude or belief becomes resistant to a stronger "attack," hence the medical analogy of a vaccine.

-Inoculating messages can be on the same topic as the threatening message (refutational same) or on a similar topic (refutational different).
+Inoculating messages can raise and refute the same counterarguments in the "attack" (refutational same) or different counterarguments on the same or a related issue (refutational different).
 The effect of the inoculating message can be amplified by making the message of vested and immediate importance to the receiver (based on Jack Brehm's psychological reactance theory).
-Post-inoculation talk is also important, as receivers can spread resistance to their social network, and the act of talking to others serves to strengthen their own resistance to attitude change.
+Post-inoculation talk can further spread inoculation effects to their social network, and the act of talking to others can additionally strengthen resistance to attitude change.

-Therapeutic inoculation is a recent extension in which an inoculation message is presented to those without the "right" belief or attitude in place (Compton, 2020).
+Therapeutic inoculation is a recent extension in which an inoculation message is presented to those without the targeted belief or attitude in place.
 Applied in this way, an inoculation message can both change an existing position and make that new position more resistant to future attacks.